2022 AHA Nominations

-The Nominating Committee for 2021–22, chaired by Daniel A. Greene (Newberry Library), met virtually in February and offers the following candidates for offices of the Association that are to be filled in the election this year.
+The Nominating Committee for 2022–23, chaired by Carla Pestana (Univ. of California, Los Angeles), met virtually in February and offers the following candidates for offices of the Association that are to be filled in the election this year.
 Voting by AHA members will begin June 1.

 Edward W. Muir Jr., Northwestern University (Clarence L. Ver Steeg Professor; medieval and early modern Europe, religion, urban, legal and criminal)